Samuel-Buteau/universal-battery-database/WetCellDatabase/README.md

 - ~~instead of normalizing things by each cell's max_cap, compute the total max_cap and normalize by that.~~
 - ~~make the current grid universal and work exactly like other grids.~~

+#TODO: physical grounding of shift

+- ~~Feed a capacity tensor to the model (CC)~~
+- ~~write a prediction for voltage (CC)~~

+- When testing, have a way to:
+    - ~~bypass this process with dummy values~~
+    - plot the results.

+There seems to be "out of bound" Q values in the model, caused by very large shift parameters.

+- visualize Vplus, Vminus, V_total for various values of shift.
+(and include out of bound values)